Rapid Plug-in Defenders: Pre-trained Transformers as Defenders

-In our method, we add a defender module $\mathbf{D}$ with parameters $\mathbf{\theta}$ and keep $\mathbf{M}$ fixed.
-As shown in Figure \ref{frameworkFigure}, $\mathbf{M}$ consists of the embedding of a pre-trained VIT, a pre-trained transformer encoder as a feature poccessor and a parameter-free PixelShuffle block as a decoder.
-Only limited parameters are fine-tuned in $\mathbf{X_d}$.
-The objective is
+If the attack succeeds, $y_a \neq y^{\ast}$.
+The tuning set for defense, denoted as $\mathbf{X_d}$, represents a subset of $\mathbf{X_a}$ and has a limited size within the \textbf{RaPiD} framework.
+Our approach incorporates a defender module $\mathbf{D}$ with parameters $\mathbf{\theta}$, while maintaining $\mathbf{M}$ fixed.
+As illustrated in Fig.~\ref{frameworkFigure}, $\mathbf{M}$ consists of the embedding of a pre-trained VIT, a pre-trained transformer encoder as a feature poccessor, and a parameter-free PixelShuffle block as a decoder.
+Only limited parameters are fine-tuned within $\mathbf{X_d}$.
+The loss function is formulated as